Circular economy: History and aims

 The original diffusion of the notion benefited from three major events: the explosion of raw material prices between 2000 and 2010, the Chinese control of rare earth materials, and the 2008 economic crisis.
-Today, the climate emergency and environmental challenges induce companies and individuals into rethinking their production and consumption patterns, the circular economy is framed as one of the answers to these challenges.
-Key macro-arguments in favour of the circular economy are that it could enable an economic growth that does not add to the burden on natural resources extraction but decouples resource uses from the development of economic welfare for a growing population, reduce foreign dependence on critical materials, lowers CO2 emissions, reduce the production of waste and introduces new modes of production and consumption able to create further value.
-Corporate arguments in favour of the circular economy are that it could secure the supply of raw materials, reduces the price volatility of inputs and control costs, reduce spills and waste, extends the life cycle of products, serve new segments of customers, and generate long term shareholder value.
+Today, the climate emergency and environmental challenges induce companies and individuals in rethink their production and consumption patterns.
+The circular economy is framed as one of the answers to these challenges.
+Key macro-arguments in favour of the circular economy are that it could enable economic growth that does not add to the burden on natural resource extraction but decouples resource uses from the development of economic welfare for a growing population, reduces foreign dependence on critical materials, lowers CO2 emissions, reduces waste production, and introduces new modes of production and consumption able to create further value.
+Corporate arguments in favour of the circular economy are that it could secure the supply of raw materials, reduce the price volatility of inputs and control costs, reduce spills and waste, extend the life cycle of products, serve new segments of customers, and generate long-term shareholder value.
 A key idea behind the circular business models is to create loops throughout to recapture value that would otherwise be lost.

 Of particular concern is the irrevocable loss of raw materials due to their increase in entropy in the linear business model.
 Starting with the production of waste in manufacturing, the entropy increases further by mixing and diluting materials in their manufacturing assembly, followed by corrosion and wear and tear during the usage period.
 At the end of the life cycle, there is an exponential increase in disorder arising from the mixing of materials in landfills.
-As a result of this directionality of the entropy law, the world's resources are effectively “lost forever”.
+As a result of this directionality of the entropy law, the world's resources are effectively "lost forever".

-Circular development is directly linked to the circular economy and aims to build a sustainable society based on recyclable and renewable resources, to protect society from waste and to be able to form a model that is no longer considering resources as infinite.
-This new model of economic development focuses on the production of goods and services taking into account environmental and social costs.
+Circular development is directly linked to the circular economy and aims to build a sustainable society based on recyclable and renewable resources, to protect society from waste, and to be able to form a model that no longer considering resources as infinite.
+This new model of economic development focuses on the production of goods and services, taking into account environmental and social costs.
 Circular development, therefore, supports the circular economy to create new societies in line with new waste management and sustainability objectives that meet the needs of citizens.
 It is about enabling economies and societies, in general, to become more sustainable.